Child Custody

 Collectively, our child custody lawyers have 85 years of combined legal experience helping develop workable solutions to custody battles.
 Our lawyers are focused on finding a positive resolution to your child custody case, even if things seem hopeless.

 Tell our law firm more about your child custody case—contact us at (281) 990-6025 to schedule a consultation.
+Our Katy child custody lawyer can help.

 When you hire The Springer Law Firm, our child custody lawyers work with you to help express your concerns in a way that supports your custody goals.
 Our legal team negotiates extensively with the other side to reach an agreement that allows both of you to continue to have a role in your child's life.